Poker Hand Rankings

 What Beats What In Poker

-While above you can find the poker card ranking, there are a few more commonly queried poker what beats what requests.
-For example, a full house vs flush, or straight vs flush are common confusions among players.
-For these more commonly asked situations, we will answer in turn below:
+While above you can find the poker hand rankings, there are a few more commonly queries.
+For example, a full house vs a straight flush, or straight vs flush are common confusions among players.

 Does a flush beat a straight?